SasinduDilshara/sample_multilevel_drift-check_impl/dataset_gemini/project-level-documentations/feature_specification.md

-# Gemini Commerce - Core Feature Specifications
+# E commerce - Core Feature Specifications

 This document outlines the core features of the platform.